 Students can take a one-hour ride to scenic Boston on the Massachusetts Bay Transit Authority Commuter Rail to enjoy world-class dining, shopping, arts and culture while taking in the city's rich historical character.

-Local art + culture
+Local art and culture

 RISD is a perfect fit for Providence, which dubs itself “the Creative Capital.”
 Students find a range of film, food, music, theater and arts options to choose from, many a short walk or bike ride from campus.
-Independent and experimental cinema reigns at the nearby Avon Cinema and Cable Car Cinema and Café.
+Independent and experimental cinema reigns at the nearby Avon Cinema.
 AS220, the city’s eclectic community arts center, brings together adventurous gallery shows and live music with a popular restaurant/bar just around the corner from the award-winning Trinity Repertory Company.
 Downcity is peppered with music and dance clubs, and many old mills in Olneyville and on the West End offer converted spaces for local bands.
 Creative hubs like the 3D studio and educational center The Steel Yard, New Urban Arts and Big Nazo Lab have RISD connections—and many more welcome students and alumni to get involved.

 Neighborhoods with character